LHB6540/NumberOffsetScheduler/README.md

 ```
 when you delete pod-2 or recreate pod-0,the score will looks like:
 ```
-n1: 5(when no pod number is less than 2, get the min number as score)
+n1: 5(when no pod index is less than 2, get the min index as score)
-n2: 2=2-0(get the max number less than 2, get the diff as score)
+n2: 2=2-0(get the max index less than 2, get the diff as score)
-n3: 1=2-1(get the max number less than 2, get the diff as score)
+n3: 1=2-1(get the max index less than 2, get the diff as score)
 ```
 and pod-2 will be bound to n1.
-7、Some special cases: If you use some frameworks, such as Open Kruise/Open Kruise Game, the pod numbers may not be consecutive, and you will encounter situations like this:
+7、Some special cases: If you use some frameworks, such as Open Kruise/Open Kruise Game, the pod indexs may not be consecutive, and you will encounter situations like this:
 ```
 n1: pod-2, pod-105
 n2: pod-4, pod-107